d-kulikov/preprocessing/README.md

 Accepts the whole numpy array as input and processes only binary variables.
 The function can not only restore original 0 and 1 values, but, depending on the distribution, return 0 and -1 or 1 and -1.
 This allows to keep the mean closer to 0 and the standard deviation to 1 (as with truly numeric variables).

+## timeseries_to_lags
+A simple and efficient function for transforming a column (which is a timeseries) of a numpy array into a separate array where each row is a sequence of lags for a particular observation.
+This type of transformation is required for preparation of timeseries for fitting an LSTM or CNN.

+## many_levels
+A function for transforming categorical variables with a huge number of levels (e.g. car model, city, zip ) into numeric ones.
+Based on odds ratio within each level.
+Applied to binary classification problems.
+Missing values are treated as a separate level.
+Adds columns (with suffix "_num") to an existing dataframe which are numeric representation of those categorical variables.